Please click on the below link for our;

 All children are encouraged to make use of the school’s library for extended reading opportunities and to develop reference skills.

 Phonics are taught daily in Foundation stage and Key stage 1 and continued into Key Stage 2 developing key grammar and spelling skills.
-30 minutes is spent daily on these key skills.

 Great emphasis is placed on teaching the children to communicate clearly in the written form, to record events, to write imaginatively and to report factual information.
 The children begin by learning to form individual letters when they start school.
 Later they are encouraged to develop a good joined up or cursive style of writing.
 Accurate spelling is developed through the use of phonics and reinforced by key skill work each day.